Xanax is the trade name for a prescription medication comprised of alprazolam that is used to treat anxiety and panic disorders.

 When Xanax is legally prescribed and obtained through a licensed pharmacy, there is no potential for it to be cut with other medications.
 There is an illicit market for Xanax, however.

 Any substance purchased in illicit markets comes with the risk of contamination or deadly additives.
-Even pills that look like the prescription products they are being sold as may still contain fillers and dangerous substances, and they may not even contain any of the actual drug.
+Even pills that look like the prescription products they are being sold as may still contain fillers and dangerous substances, and they may not even contain any of the actual drugs.

 Fentanyl: Unfortunately, there have been reports of fake Xanax being sold on illicit markets, sometimes with deadly results.
 Some consumers have been sold counterfeit Xanax tablets that have been cut with fentanyl, a powerful and dangerous opiate that is 50 times more potent than morphine.
 People who took the fake tablets suffered heart attacks and heart failure as well as respiratory and nervous system distress.